metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-create-an-spl-token-on-solana.md

 updated: '06-21-2024'
 ---

-This guide walks you through setting up and minting your very own SPL (Solana Program Library) Token on the Solana blockchain using the Metaplex Umi client wrapper and the Mpl Toolbox package with Javascript.
+This step by step guide will assist you in creating a Solana token (SPL Token) on the Solana blockchain.
+You can use the Metaplex Umi client wrapper and Mpl Toolbox package with Javascript.
+This enables you to create a function that you can use in scripts as well as frontend and backend frameworks.

 ## Prerequisite
 - Code Editor of your choice (recommended Visual Studio Code)
 - Node 18.x.x or above.

+Begin by creating a new project using a package manager like npm, yarn, pnpm, or bun.
+Fill in necessary information when asked.
-## Initial Setup
+Initial Setup

-### Initializing

-Start by initializing a new project (optional) with the package manager of your choice (npm, yarn, pnpm, bun) and fill in required details when prompted.
+Start by creating a new project with your favorite package manager.
+You can use npm, yarn, pnpm, or bun.
+Make sure to provide all the required information when prompted.

 ```js
 npm init
 ```

-### Required Packages
+## Required Packages
 Install the required packages for this guide.

-{% packagesUsed packages=["umi", "umiDefaults" ,"tokenMetadata", "@metaplex-foundation/umi-uploader-irys", "toolbox"] type="npm" /%}

 ```js
 npm i @metaplex-foundation/umi